wenhuizhang/CrossArm/README.md

 # CrossArm
-CrossToolNG for Cross Compiling Arm on Mac (Qemu i586 Zephyr OS)
+CrossToolNG for Cross Compiling Arm on Mac

+Platform: macOS

+1. init with Qemu i586 for Zephyr OS